2026 Primary Election Info

 May 13: Deadline for registered voters to declare a political party affiliation for the primary.

 - Registered voters can choose and change which party’s ballot they want to vote in the primary by visiting their county clerk’s office in person.
-New voter registrations can still declare a party affiliation when registering after this deadline.
+New voters can still declare a party affiliation when registering to vote after this deadline.
 State and citizenship identification is required.

 July 2 – August 17: UOCAVA absentee voting period.